bashup/jqmd/README.md

 * `jq` -- jq code, which is added to a jq filter pipeline for execution at the end of the file, or to be run explicitly with the `RUN_JQ` function.
 * `yaml`, `json` -- constant data, which is added to the jq filter pipeline as `jqmd_data(data)`; the effect of this depends on your definition of a `jqmd_data`  function as of the current point in the filter pipeline.
 (Note: yaml data can only be processed if the system `python` interpreter has PyYAML installed; otherwise an error will occur.)

+(As with `mdsh`, you can extend the above list by defining appropriate hook functions; see the section below on "Supporting Additional Languages" for more info.)

 Once all blocks have been executed or added to the filter pipeline, jq is run on standard input with the built-up filter pipeline, if any.
 (If the filtering pipeline is empty, jq is not run.)
 Filter pipeline elements are automatically separated with `|`,  so you should not include a `|` at the beginning or end of your `jq` blocks or `FILTER` code.

-### Installation and Setup

-If you have [basher](https://github.com/basherpm/basher), you can install via `basher install pjeby/jqmd`.
-Otherwise just clone this repo or copy the file and place it on your `PATH`.
-For most uses, you will also need a recent version of `jq` installed, though it's possible to write scripts that don't use jq at all.

-Invoke `jqmd` *mdfile args...* to run a jqmd script or filter.
-You can optionally make a markdown file executable by giving it a shebang line such as `#!/usr/bin/env jqmd`, or if you prefer not to make it a level one heading, you can put something like this on the first line instead:
+As with `mdsh`, you can optionally make a markdown file executable by giving it a shebang line such as `#!/usr/bin/env jqmd`, or if you prefer not to make it a level one heading, you can put something like this on the first line instead:

 ```sh
 ``exec jqmd "$0" "$@"``